bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [PKI]: /en/developer-examples#term-pki "Public Key Infrastructure; usually meant to indicate the X.509 certificate system used for HTTP Secure (https)."
 [point function]: /en/developer-guide#term-point-function "The ECDSA function used to create a public key from a private key"
 [pong message]: /en/developer-reference#pong "A P2P network message used to reply to a P2P network ping message"
+[previous block header hash]: /en/developer-reference#term-previous-block-header-hash "A field in the block header which contains the SHA256(SHA256()) hash of the previous block's header"
 [private key]: /en/developer-guide#term-private-key "The private portion of a keypair which can create signatures which other people can verify using the public key"
 [private keys]: /en/developer-guide#term-private-key "The private portion of a keypair which can create signatures which other people can verify using the public key"
 [pubkey hash]: /en/developer-guide#term-pubkey-hash "The hash of a public key which can be included in a P2PKH output"